Sign up and start the online curriculum any time.

 What does VIP Cost?

-For entrepreneurs in rural Oregon we can offer a drastically reduced price thanks to a grant from the Janette G. Drew Fund of the Oregon Community Foundation.
+For entrepreneurs in rural Oregon we can offer a drastically reduced price thanks grants from the Oregon Community Foundation and Ford Family Foundation.
 Entrepreneurs in rural Oregon can register for the entire VIP program for a single payment of $79.

 For entrepreneurs anywhere other than rural Oregon, the cost for the complete program $249.